vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 so much more comfortable to maintain a unapologetic relationship to whatever it is that you have -- especially wealth.

-These perhaps seemingly insignificant caricatures of American culture propagate nearly every stratum of society.
+These perhaps seemingly insignificant elements of American culture propagate nearly every stratum of society.
 Success is greatly celebrated, wins and decorations are worn with pride and losing... well, it sucks but the good part is that you can always try again because the pursuit of happiness doesn't end